The Beginner's Guide to Semi-Auto Handguns

 Semi-auto handguns are the most popular type of firearm.
-Data from companies like Gunbroker show that semi-autos outsell every other category, often dominating best-seller lists.
 They’re versatile, and that’s why they are so popular — they’re ideal for concealed carry, home defense, and competition.

 For a new gun owner, the wide variety of semi-autos can be intimidating.
 Marketing buzzwords, technical jargon, and terms thrown around in reviews can add to the confusion.